omer5144/CANdy-Crush/README.md

   4. open/close back right door

 ### Radio
-- Find the relevant ID and understand the value protocol
+- Find the relevant IDs and understand the value protocol
+- Write a script that controls the radio volume system - let the user choose the volume
 - Write a script that writes "ARAM" on the screen

 ### Air Conditioner